Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WORDS.md

 ### Pivotal
 Here are some synonyms for "pivotal":
-Crucial
+- Crucial
-Essential
+- Essential
-Vital
+- Vital
-Central
+- Central
-Critical
+- Critical
-Key
+- Key
-Fundamental
+- Fundamental
-Significant
+- Significant
-Indispensable
+- Indispensable
-Core
+- Core

+### Fragile
+Here are some synonyms for "fragile":
+- Delicate
+- Sensitive
+- Subtle
+- Fine
+- Dainty
+- Exquisite
+- Tender
+- Frail
+- Ethereal
+- Soft

+### advantages and disadvantages
+Here are some synonyms for "advantages and disadvantages":
+- Pros and cons
+- Benefits and drawbacks
+- Positives and negatives
+- Strengths and weaknesses
+- Upsides and downsides
+- Pluses and minuses
+- Merits and limitations
+- Perks and pitfalls
+- Gains and liabilities
+- Boons and hindrances

+provide me a proper synonym of "destinations" in context: